ananyan/ananyan.github.io/_posts/2020-08-09-becomingadesignresearcher.md

 ---
 layout: post
-title: Becoming a design theory researcher
+title: Becoming a researcher of engineering design
 excerpt_separator: <!--more-->
 ---
-Research in design theory tends to be pretty hard to explain, especially for someone who honestly had no idea what it was until about a year ago (me).
+Research in engineering design theory and methodology tends to be pretty hard to explain, especially for someone who honestly had no idea what it was until about a year ago (me).
 Yet, having spent some time exploring and contributing to it by now, I'll briefly attempt to summarize what I know about this field.
 <!--more-->